hieu2769/medicare-user/README.md

 ## 2. Homepage Structure

 ### 2.1.
 Header
-- **Logo & Branding:** 🩹 The “Medicare” logo appears at the top-left corner to strengthen brand recognition.
+- **Logo & Branding:** 🩹 The “MediConnect” logo appears at the top-left corner to strengthen brand recognition.
 - **Navigation Bar:** 📂 Fixed at the top while scrolling and includes:
   - 🏠 Home
   - 🏥 Clinics